interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/liquidity.md

 #### Example

 A configured peer _Cloud Nine Wallet_ within Rafiki has a peer liquidity of 100 USD.
-Rafiki can send packets up to 100 USD to payment pointers issued by _Cloud Nine Wallet_.
+Rafiki can send packets up to 100 USD to wallet addresss issued by _Cloud Nine Wallet_.
 Once that liquidity is used up, we should settle with _Cloud Nine Wallet_ and then reset their liquidity to 100 USD.

 ### Event Liquidity